Elope - what does that mean to you?

 Is is being surrounded by friends and family as make you vows of love and commitment to each other?

 Or do you have visions or walking down the aisle, with your guests seated in chairs?

-But if you’re cool with gathering everyone who's attending together in one spot, walking to the chosen ceremony location together, getting in position and then having a simple sweet ceremony; then we’re on the same page.
-You want to elope.
+While other couple's are cool with gathering everyone who's attending together in one spot, walking to the chosen ceremony location together, getting in position and then having a simple sweet ceremony; you can elope anyway you want to, it's your wedding.

-It’s not meant to be an event that builds drama for a fairytale entrance.
+Our view is that it's not meant to be an event that builds drama for a fairy tale entrance.
 It's two people in love joining their lives as one with the exchange of some meaningful words, surround by a dozen or two friends and family.